mmbarbero/Bison-Flex-Calculator/README.md

 ![example screenshot](http://i.imgur.com/FArh5XE.png "Example use of the calculator")

 ## Requirements
-1. Bison
+1. Bison (needs adding to PATH on windows)
-2. Flex
-.. * Both need to be added to PATH on Windows
+2. Flex (needs adding to PATH on windows)
 3. gcc compiler

 ## Compile and execute